bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 that is visualized by the glyphs of the plot.
 With the |ColumnDataSource|, it is easy to share data between multiple plots and widgets, such as the
 |DataTable|.
 When the same |ColumnDataSource| is used to drive multiple
 renderers, selections of the data source are also shared.
-Thus it is possible to use a select tool to choose data points from one plot and have them automatically highlighted in a second plot (:ref:`userguide_data_linked_selection`).
+Thus, it is possible to use a select tool to choose data points from one plot and have them automatically highlighted in a second plot (:ref:`userguide_data_linked_selection`).